Right to shelter and assignment to a centre

 Legal proceedings

-• Individual legal proceedings
+- Individual legal proceedings

 The wide amount of case proceedings and convictions against Fedasil has so far had a limited impact in practice, with less results registered in the latter phases of the reception crisis.
 While at the beginning of the reception crisis, applicants who received a positive court decision were given an appointment for accommodation within a week, the waiting time for persons having received a positive court order soon started increasing, to reach several months.
-As a result, applicants started introducing requests for interim measures at the European Court of Human Rights.[52]
-The first interim measure was granted on 31 October 2022.[53]
-On 23 December 2024, the ECtHR had granted 2,282 interim measures in this context.[54]
+As a result, applicants started introducing requests for interim measures at the European Court of Human Rights.[46]
+The first interim measure was granted on 31 October 2022.[47]
+On 23 December 2024, the ECtHR had granted 2,285 interim measures in this context.[48]
 Although the interim measures were effective in the beginning, leading to an invitation to access the reception network within a short period, the waiting time increased for this group of applicants as well.

 Several lawyers have tried to force Fedasil and the Belgian state to respect the court decisions by claiming the penalties imposed by the courts in case of non-respect of the court decisions.
 However, Fedasil has until now refused to pay.
-This decision was confirmed on several occasions by the previous Secretary of State for Asylum and Migration and Fedasil.[58]
-The new minister for Asylum and Migration has repeated that under the new government, Fedasil will not pay these penalties either.[59]
-Lawyers have thus taken further legal steps in order to force the payment of the penalties by Fedasil and the Belgian state by the confiscation and public sale of goods of Fedasil and of the cabinets of the Secretary of State and the prime minister.[60]
+The Minister for Asylum and Migration has confirmed this policy on several occasions.[52]
+Lawyers have thus taken further legal steps in order to force the payment of the penalties by Fedasil and the Belgian state by the confiscation and public sale of goods of Fedasil and of the cabinets of the Secretary of State and the prime minister.[53]
 However, the possibilities of confiscating public goods are strongly limited by Belgian law in order to not hinder the functioning of these services, making the enforcement of the judicial convictions very difficult in practice.
+In one mediatised case, four applicants managed to obtain a compensation of €40.000.
+In this case, the applicants claimed the penalty from the Belgian Buildings Agency which is led by another federal minister than Anneleen Van Bossuyt.
+In April 2026 this minister, Vanessa Matz, decided to pay the penalty of €40.000 to these four applicants.
+This is the only known case in which penalties were paid.
+The Minister for Asylum and Migration Anneleen Van Bossuyt repeatedly states that she ‘cannot and will not pay any penalty’.[54]

-• Collective legal proceedings
+- Collective legal proceedings

-With regards to Fedasil, the Court found that the Federal Agency violated the right to reception.
+With regards to Fedasil, the court found that the Federal Agency violated the right to reception.
 According to the court, it is not in doubt that the right to reception has been violated since the summer of 2021.
 The fact that there is a waiting list for reception sufficiently demonstrates this violation, according to the court.
 The Belgian state and Fedasil argued that there is force majeure that makes guaranteeing the right to shelter impossible.
 The court concludes that there is no force majeure.
 Therefore, saturation of the shelter network does not relieve the state of its obligations.

 (Inter)national reaction

-On 13 December 2022, the former Commissioner for Human Rights for the Council of Europe Dunja Mijatovic sent a letter to the Belgian secretary of state for asylum and migration expressing her concern about the deteriorating reception crisis in Belgium.[72]
-In August 2023, the Commissioner repeated that ‘the lack of accommodation has serious consequences for the human rights of people applying for asylum in Belgium, including from the perspective of their right to health.’[73]
+On 13 December 2022, the then Commissioner for Human Rights for the Council of Europe Dunja Mijatovic sent a letter to the Belgian secretary of state for asylum and migration expressing her concern about the deteriorating reception crisis in Belgium.[59]
+In August 2023, the Commissioner repeated that ‘the lack of accommodation has serious consequences for the human rights of people applying for asylum in Belgium, including from the perspective of their right to health’.[60]

 Reception support